mciniselli/MSR2021_Replication_Package/README.md

-# MSR2021_Replication_Package
+# Replication package for  "An Empirical Study on the Usage of BERT Models for Code Completion"
-This is the replication package for our paper "An Empirical Study on the Usage of BERT Models for Code Completion"
+You can find the replication package of our paper [here](https://github.com/RoBERTaCode/roberta)